AI Retrieval Practice Quizzes: What Teachers Need to Know

 What the teacher does: The teacher uses AI to generate a paragraph and related questions that require learners to analyse syntax and its effect.

 Learners create texts using what they learn, showing creativity and understanding.
 Vygotsky (1978) said learning happens with social interaction.
-Bruner (1990) suggested scaffolding helps learner progress.
+Wood, Bruner and Ross (1976) introduced scaffolding as support that helps a learner accomplish a task beyond their unaided effort.
 Mercer and Fisher (1992) showed knowledge builds by working together.

 Science curricula are full of concepts that learners frequently confuse, such as weight and mass, or heat and temperature.
 AI is perfectly suited to creating scenarios that force learners to discriminate between these ideas.